AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 ## Node Changes

+Most of the work is in the node.

+### SlasherClient

 The SlasherClient will remain the interface that the SequencerPublisher uses to adjust the transaction it sends to the forwarder contract.

-Internally, though, the SlasherClient will monitor two conditions:

-- an epoch was not proven, so slash all validators (this exists today)
-- a validator has missed X% (e.g. 90%) of attestations according to the Sentinel, so slash that validator (this is new)
+That is, the SequencerPublisher will continue to call `SlasherClient.getSlashPayload` to get the address of the payload to signal/vote for.

+Its internal operations will be different, though.

+It will instantiate "Watchers", which will have the following responsibilities:

+- emit WANT_TO_SLASH events with the arguments to `createSlashPayload`
+- expose a function which takes a validator address, amount, and offence and returns whether it agrees with the slash

+The SlasherClient has the following responsibilities:

+- listen for WANT_TO_SLASH events and create a payload from the arguments
+- listen for the payload to be created and insert it into a priority queue
-- an override payload is set
+- return the payload with the highest priority when `getSlashPayload` is called

+### Payload priority

 Validators will need to have a way to order the various slashing events they observe.

-The Aztec client will use the following heuristics to determine which payload to signal/vote for:

-1. If there is an override payload, signal/vote for it.
-2. Check if the payload is older than a configurable TTL.
-If so, discard it.
+Each time a new payload is observed on L1, the node will:

-3. Sum the amounts of remaining slash proposals, so we have a `totalSlashAmount` for each payload.
+1. Sum the amounts of new slash proposals, so we have a `totalSlashAmount` for each payload.
+2. Filter the payloads to only include those that the Watchers agree with.
+3. Insert the payload with metadata into a priority queue
 4. Sort the payloads by `totalSlashAmount`, largest to smallest.

-5. Pick the top payload that the validator agrees with (i.e. all the named validators committed the named offences), and signal/vote for it.
+Whenever `getSlashPayload` is called, the node will:

+1. Check if there is an override payload.
+If so, signal/vote for it.
+2. Filter out payloads from the queue that are older than a configurable TTL.
+3. Return the first payload in the queue.

+### Proven block not attested to

+The first slashing event to be implemented will be for the case where a validator did not attest to a proven block.

-This process should be done each time:
+This will be done by an `InactivityWatcher`, which will:

-- a new payload is created, as determined by watching the `SlashFactory` contract events
-- the proposer has an opportunity to signal/vote

-### Slashing for epoch pruning

-We will need to modify the logic around slashing for epoch pruning.
-Instead of specifying a particular epoch, we just specify all the validators within the epoch.

-### Slashing for inactivity
+- listen for L2 blocks `chain-proven` events emitted from the `L2BlockStream`
+- for each slot, call `Sentinel.processSlot` to get a map of validators and whether they voted
+- emit a `WANT_TO_SLASH` event for each validator that missed more than `SLASH_INACTIVITY_CREATE_TARGET` slots, slashing them for the amount specified in `SLASH_INACTIVITY_CREATE_PENALTY`

-Regarding the slash for "inactivity", nodes will vote to slash any validator that has missed Y% (e.g. 50%) of attestations according to the Sentinel; there are two percentages to be configured:
+When asked, it will agree to slash any validator that missed more than `SLASH_INACTIVITY_SIGNAL_TARGET` slots.

-- the percentage of attestations missed required to create a payload
-- the percentage of attestations missed required to signal/vote for the payload

-Node operators will configure their node to listen to a specific SlashFactory contract (as they do today) and specify the percentage of attestations missed required to create a payload.

-This will be done via CLI arguments or environment variables.
+### A validator proposed an invalid block

+This requires that full nodes have the ability to re-execute blocks.

+Further, when executing a block, we will store invalid blocks in a cache, and emit an `invalid-block` event.

+A `InvalidBlockWatcher` will take an executor as an argument, subscribe to the `invalid-block` event, and then emit a `WANT_TO_SLASH` event naming the proposer of the invalid block, slashing them for the amount specified in `SLASH_INVALID_BLOCK_PENALTY`.

+When asked, it will agree to slash any validator that proposed an invalid block which it sees in its cache of invalid blocks.

+### A valid epoch was not proven

+This requires that full nodes have the ability to re-execute blocks.

+A `ValidEpochUnprovenWatcher` will listen to `chain-pruned` events emitted by the `L2BlockStream`, and emit a `WANT_TO_SLASH` event for all validators that were in the epoch that was pruned IF there were no `invalid-block` events emitted for that epoch, slashing them for the amount specified in `SLASH_PRUNE_PENALTY`.

+When asked, it will agree to slash any validator that was in an epoch that was pruned and there were no `invalid-block` events emitted for that epoch.

 ### New configuration

+- `SLASH_PAYLOAD_TTL`: the maximum age of a payload to signal/vote for
 - `SLASH_OVERRIDE_PAYLOAD`: the address of a payload to signal/vote for no matter what
-- `SLASH_PAYLOAD_TTL`: the maximum age of a payload to signal/vote for
-- `SLASH_PRUNE_CREATE`: whether to create a payload for epoch pruning
+- `SLASH_PRUNE_ENABLED`: whether to create a payload for epoch pruning
 - `SLASH_PRUNE_PENALTY`: the amount to slash each validator that was in an epoch that was pruned
-- `SLASH_PRUNE_SIGNAL`: whether to signal/vote for a payload for epoch pruning
 - `SLASH_INACTIVITY_CREATE_TARGET`: the percentage of attestations missed required to create a payload
+- `SLASH_INACTIVITY_SIGNAL_TARGET`: the percentage of attestations missed required to signal/vote for the payload
 - `SLASH_INACTIVITY_CREATE_PENALTY`: the amount to slash each validator that is inactive
-- `SLASH_INACTIVITY_SIGNAL_TARGET`: the percentage of attestations missed required to signal/vote for the payload
+- `SLASH_INVALID_BLOCK_ENABLED`: whether to signal/vote for a payload for invalid blocks
+- `SLASH_INVALID_BLOCK_PENALTY`: the amount to slash each validator that proposed an invalid block

 ## Notes